 Praveen graduated BEng in Computer Science from Bangalore University in 2001, and has an MBA from Judge Business School, University of Cambridge.
 He previously worked for FKI Logistex before joining Baillie Gifford in 2008.
 After completing the investment graduate trainee programme Praveen joined the Japanese Equities Team as an Investment Manager in 2011.
 Praveen was appointed as the Portfolio Manager of Baillie Gifford Shin Nippon on 1 December 2015.

-Neil Donaldson was appointed a Director in 2014 and became Chairman on 21 May 2015.
-Mr Donaldson has been chief executive of James Donaldson & Sons Limited, an independent Fife based timber merchants, since 1985.
-Currently the chairman of Securities Trust of Scotland, he has served on its board since 2005 and has more than 15 years’ experience of the investment trust sector.
-He also holds a number of appointments with several charities.P Francis Charig - Director
+Neil Donaldson was appointed a Director in 2014 and became Chairman in 2015.
+Mr Donaldson has been chairman of James Donaldson & Sons Limited, an independent Fife based timber merchants, since 1985.
+He is also deputy chairman of the R&A general committee.
+Formerly the chairman of Securities Trust of Scotland, he served on its board from 2005 until 2017 and has more than 17 years’ experience of the investment trust sector.
+He also holds appointments with several charities.P Francis Charig - Director

 Francis Charig was appointed a Director in 2005.
-He has considerable knowledge of the technology, information and financial sectors in Japan gained from his time amongst others, at the London Stock Exchange as Head of the TSBU, as Chairman & CEO of Tao Group and as the Chairman of the Open Contents Platform Association based in Tokyo.
+He has considerable knowledge of the technology, information and financial sectors in Japan gained from his time amongst others, at the London Stock Exchange as Head of the TSBU, as chairman & CEO of Tao Group and as the chairman of the Open Contents Platform Association based in Tokyo.
 He was named a World Economic Forum Technology Pioneer in 2006.
-He is currently Chairman & CEO of sports information company, BetWiz Sports.Iain A McLaren CA - Director
+He is currently active on the boards of several early stage businesses, investment advisory business, Harinezumi Ltd., sports information company, BetWiz Sports Ltd. and instant messaging company IMOK Media Ltd.Iain A McLaren CA - Director

-Iain A McLaren was appointed a Director in 2009 and is Chairman of the Audit Committee.
+Iain McLaren was appointed a Director in 2009 and is Chairman of the Audit Committee.
 He has extensive experience of financial reporting, auditing, corporate governance and general management.
 He retired from KPMG in 2008 having been a partner for 27 years and was senior partner in Scotland from 1999 to 2004.
 He is currently senior independent director and chairman of the audit committee of Cairn Energy Plc.
-He is also chairman of Investors Capital Trust Plc, non-executive director of Edinburgh Dragon Trust plc and Ecofin Water & Power Opportunities plc and a director of a number of other companies.Simon CN Somerville - Director
+He is also chairman of F&C UK High Income Trust Plc, non-executive director of Edinburgh Dragon Trust plc and Ecofin Global Utilities and Infrastructure Trust plc and a director of Jadestone Energy.Simon CN Somerville - Director

 Simon Somerville was appointed a Director in 2010.
 He has over 27 years’ experience in Japanese and Asian equities.
 Having worked for over 14 years at Cazenove Fund Management, latterly as the head of Global Equities, he joined Jupiter Asset Management in 2005 where he was Strategy Head of Japan Equities.
 He is currently Portfolio Manager with responsibility for Japan at Marathon Asset Management.Merryn R Somerset Webb - Director

-Merryn R Somerset Webb was appointed a Director on 4 October 2011.
+Merryn Somerset Webb was appointed a Director in 2011.
 She is the editor-in-chief of UK personal finance magazine MoneyWeek, writes for the Financial Times and is a radio and television commentator on financial matters.
-She has a strong interest in and knowledge of Japan, is a director of Montanaro European Smaller Companies Trust plc and a trustee of the Daiwa Anglo Japanese Foundation.
+She has a strong interest in and knowledge of Japan and is a director of Montanaro European Smaller Companies Trust plc.
+She is also a trustee of The Super Power Agency.Professor Sethu Vijayakumar - Director

 In general, for the small companies that Shin Nippon invests in, we believe that the quality of management teams and their business strategies have more influence rather than macroeconomic factors.